 Tell us about your attire choices.

 Regarding fashion, we wanted to design classic looks that were both modern and timeless, that paid homage to the British-styled architecture and grounds of Twickenham House & Hall.
 Jasmin wore an elegant but modern dress, named the Delphine, from London-based designer Susanne Neville.
 The bride’s veil was equally a mix of traditional and modern flare from Ladies of Lineage, a women’s bridal boutique located in Charlotte, NC.
-Her shoes were from Badgley Mishka, perfect for walking up and down a mountain.
+Her shoes were from Badgley Mishka.
 Ryan decided to wear a tuxedo from Nyoni Couture in Charlotte, NC.
-Having befriended the celebrity designer years ago, Nyoni provided a tailored tuxedo made Italy, with a little wider shawl lapel.
+Having befriended the celebrity designer years ago, Nyoni provided a tailored tuxedo made in Italy, with a little wider shawl lapel.
 This tuxedo was matched with a shirt and studs by David Donahue, and four-leaf clover cufflinks to pay tribute to Jasmin being an alumnus of the University of Notre Dame.
 The groomsmen were outfitted in black tuxes from the TheBlackTux.com.
 With shawl collars, white shirts, and not a cummerbund in sight to create a simple and clean look with unobstructed lines.
-The bridesmaids dresses were a classic navy blue, (blue is both Jasmin and Ryan’s favorite color).
+The bridesmaids dresses were a classic navy blue, (blue are both Jasmin and Ryan’s favorite color).
 The groomsmen wore equally as fitted traditional black tuxedos (selected from the BlackTux.com)